13th EASA Biennial Conference

 31st July - 3rd August, 2014

-EASA's next biennial conference will take place in the beautiful capital of Estonia this summer, at the Estonian Institute of Humanities, Tallinn University.
-The Scientific Committee have been working hard to ensure this will be an exciting event.
-Previous EASA biennials have attracted colleagues from across the globe, and we see no reason why this shouldn't do likewise.
+EASA's biennial conference takes place this summer in the beautiful capital of Estonia, at the Estonian Institute of Humanities, Tallinn University.
+The Scientific Committee have been working hard to ensure this will be an exciting event and it looks set to attract over 1000 colleagues from across the globe.

-Read the theme, the keynote and plenaries, the accepted panels and papers; learn about the innovative new laboratories, view and download the conference logo, poster or web banner for print and/or display on your own website or institution.
+Read the theme, the keynote and plenaries, the accepted panels and papers; learn about the innovative new laboratories; marvel at the film programme; read about the numerous events taking place during the confeence; view and download the conference logo, poster or web banner for print and/or display on your own website or institution.
+Visit the timetable page and consider the excursions you could indulge in during/after the event.
+Enjoy the abstract of Elizabeth Povinelli's keynote.

 Hana Cervinkova, Carlo Cubero, Jeanette Edwards, Karolina Follis, Franz Krause, Kristin Kuutma, Patrick Laviolette, Noel B. Salazar.